cossacklabs/acra/README.md

 This is Acra Community Edition, the open source version of Acra, which is 💯 free for commercial and non-commercial usage.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) if you stumble upon a bug, see a possible enhancement, or have a comment on security design.

 There are also [Pro and Enterprise versions of Acra](https://www.cossacklabs.com/acra/#pricing) available.
-Those versions provide better performance, redunancy/load balancing, come pre-configured with crypto-primitives of your choice (FIPS, GOST), integrate with key/secret management tools in your stack, provide unique security features like search through encrypted data, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
+Those versions provide better performance, redundancy/load balancing, come pre-configured with crypto-primitives of your choice (FIPS, GOST), have integration with key/secret management tools in your stack, provide unique security features like search through encrypted data, and have plenty of utils and tools for your Ops and SREs to operate Acra conveniently – deployment automation, scaling, monitoring, and logging.
 [Talk to us](mailto:sales@cossacklabs.com) to get full feature lists and a quote.

 ## Security consulting

 It takes more than just getting cryptographic code to compile to secure the sensitive data.
 Acra won't make you “compliant out of the box” with all the modern security regulations, and no other tool will.

-[We help companies](https://www.cossacklabs.com/dgap/) plan their data security strategy by auditing, assessing data flow, and classifying the data, enumerating the risks.
+[We help companies](https://www.cossacklabs.com/services/overview/) plan their data security strategy by auditing, assessing data flow, and classifying the data, enumerating the risks.
 We do the hardest, least-attended part of reaching the compliance – turning it from the “cost of doing business” into the “security framework that prevents risks”.

 ## Contributing to us